 Narrow sandbanks emerging from the waters of the lagoons of Grado and Marano, the Barene can be easily reached by means of the characteristic local flat-bottomed boats.
 The silence, the fantastic light, the population of native seabirds in their ideal habitat, the rich lagoon vegetation, and the local fishing practices that have remained unchanged through the ages are the pearls of a special world set aside from the mainstream.

 Great forests and boundless natural parks in which to observe wild chamois and deer.
-Gentle hills that are ideal for trekking and mountain biking.
+Gentle hills are ideal for trekking and mountain biking.
 The silence that accompanies a birdwatching trip in the lagoon.
 A territory that is in parts still completely wild; one to be enjoyed with all the senses.
 Mother Nature abounds and is easily accessible in Friuli Venezia Giulia.
 And contact with the natural surroundings in this part of the world is always a source of joy and wonder.
-In Carnia, in the Tarvisiano region and in the Friuli Dolomites, the locals’ love for their land has resulted in the preservation of extensive forests and natural parks.
+In Carnia, in the Tarvisiano region, and in the Friuli Dolomites, the locals’ love for their land has resulted in the preservation of extensive forests and natural parks.

-It is common here to come across chamois, deer and ibex roaming in the wild; and if you’re lucky, you might even surprise a bear wandering in its natural habitat.
+It is common here to come across chamois, deer, and ibex roaming in the wild; and if you’re lucky, you might even surprise a bear wandering in its natural habitat.
 Can you imagine the silence of the Marano and Grado lagoons with their characteristic straw-roofed fishermen’s huts (called casoni), the majestic flight of the heron and the thousands of other bird species found in the wildlife oases?
-And if you enjoy walking or cycling, why not visit the rolling hills of the Collio area with its vast vineyards, mountains and enchanted valleys and the many wild animals that can be seen on treks, in a continuous succession of exciting views?
+And if you enjoy walking or cycling, why not visit the rolling hills of the Collio area with its vast vineyards, mountains, and enchanted valleys and the many wild animals that can be seen on treks, in a continuous succession of exciting views?

 Another obligatory excursion is a visit to the Miramare marine nature reserve, the oldest in Italy.
 Everything is possible in Friuli Venezia Giulia.
-Unspoilt nature with areas of true wilderness crossed by clear rivers and mountain torrents, the calm sea, delicious local cuisine and wines, and a hospitable local population to make sure your holiday experience is truly varied and absolutely memorable.
+Unspoiled nature with areas of true wilderness crossed by clear rivers and mountain torrents, the calm sea, delicious local cuisine and wines, and a hospitable local population to make sure your holiday experience is truly varied and absolutely memorable.
 Friuli Venezia Giulia isn’t just another Italian region, it’s a veritable treasure trove to be experienced with all your senses.